Texas City, Texas

-Texas City is a city in Galveston County, Texas, United States.
-Located on the southwest shoreline of Galveston Bay, Texas City is a deepwater port on the Gulf Coast and is a petroleum refining and petrochemical manufacturing center.
-The population was 51,898 at the 2020 census, making it the third-largest city in Galveston County, behind League City and Galveston.
-It is part of the Houston metropolitan area.
-Texas City is notable as the site of a major explosion in 1947 that demolished much of the city and its port.
+Texas City is a city in Galveston County, Texas and a suburb of the city of Galveston (with some water area in Chambers County), United States.
+Located on the southwest shoreline of Galveston Bay, Texas City is a deepwater port on the Gulf Coast and a petroleum refining and petrochemical manufacturing center.
+Its population was 51,898 at the 2020 census, making it the third-largest city in Galveston County, behind League City and Galveston.
+It is part of the Houston-Galveston metropolitan area.
+Texas City was the site of a major explosion in 1947 that demolished much of the city and its port.

 History

 Three duck hunters in 1891 noted that a location along Galveston Bay, known locally as Shoal Point, had the potential to become a major port.
 Shoal Point had existed since the 1830s, when veterans of the Texas Revolution (1835–1836) were awarded land for their services.
 The name was applied to the community when a post office opened in 1878.
-The duck hunters were three brothers from Duluth, Minnesota, named Benjamin, Henry, and Jacob Myers.
-After they returned to Duluth, they formed the Myers Brothers syndicate, convinced other investors to put up money to buy 10000 acre of Galveston Bay frontage, including Shoal Point.
+The duck hunters were Benjamin, Henry, and Jacob Myers, three brothers from Duluth, Minnesota.
+After they returned to Duluth, they formed the Myers Brothers syndicate, and convinced other investors to put up money to buy 10000 acre of Galveston Bay frontage, including Shoal Point.
 They renamed the area Texas City.